-Frances Gentle is a Lecturer in Vision Impairment at NextSense Institute.
+Frances Gentle is a lecturer in vision at NextSense Institute.

 Frances received the honour of Officer (AO) of the Order of Australia in 2018 for distinguished service to people who are blind or have low vision, particularly in the area of special education and policy development and practice on inclusiveness and standards.

 Frances has worked in the education and disability fields for approximately 30 years.
-Prior employment has included St. Edmund's School for Students with Vision Impairments and Other Special Needs, Wahroonga NSW (1995-2005); the American School in Japan (ASIJ), the Tokyo International Learning Centre and Vocational Development Centre for the Blind in Tokyo (1994-1995); Lucas Gardens School, Canada Bay NSW (1991-1994); and St Mary’s School, Rydalmere NSW (1990-1991).
+Prior employment has included St. Edmund's School for students with vision loss and other special needs, Wahroonga NSW (1995-2005); the American School in Japan (ASIJ), the Tokyo International Learning Centre and Vocational Development Centre for the Blind in Tokyo (1994-1995); Lucas Gardens School, Canada Bay NSW (1991-1994); and St Mary’s School, Rydalmere NSW (1990-1991).

 Frances is involved in a range of international and regional organisations including the International Council for Education of People with Visual Impairment (President); the South Pacific Educators in Vision Impairment (Co-President and Member of the Editorial Committee for the SPEVI Journal); Executive Member, World Braille Council; and Member of the Inclusive Education Task Group of the International Disability and Development Consortium.